This recipe is a family favorite and uses our state’s famous Arkansas Black Apples.

 - 6-7 medium sized Arkansas Black Apples peeled, cored and sliced into pie size pieces.

 - ½ cup firmly packed Brown Sugar

 - 1/4 tsp.
 Nutmeg

 - (Optional – use 1-2 teaspoons Apple Pie spice instead of those listed above)

 - 2 tbsp.
-Fresh Harvest Red Apple Balsamic (or use another flavor like Cinnamon Pear which will complement the pie.)
+Fresh Harvest Red Apple Balsamic or Cinnamon Pear.

 - 1 tbsp.
 Milk

 - 1 box refrigerated Pie Crust (or make your own)